Concurrent Sessions II | May 1 | 10:45 AM – 12:00 PM MT

 Aifi C-Stores are state-of-the-art technology and the first of their kind on a university campus.
 The C-Stores are seamless, cashier-less markets featuring a massive selection of ready-made, fresh, and shelf-stable foods as well as home goods, personal needs, and more!
 Options are available for vegan, vegetarian, and gluten-free diets, as well.
 Walk in and simply walk out with your desired products without having to check out at a cash register.
 This new technology provides an added benefit to students being able to further utilize their meal plan and also provides for a peace of mind for parents that may be helping pay for their student’s education.
 Furthermore, with the rising cost of wages this allows the operation to curb labor costs and operate 24/7 autonomously.
 This session will include the experience and lessons learned from implementation at the University of Denver

-- Create a sustainable solution on campus that will drive financial revenue, curb ongoing expenses that are susceptible to the market, and prevent interruptions of business via new technology.
+- Create a sustainable solution on campus that will drive financial revenue, curb ongoing expenses that are susceptible to the market and prevent interruptions of business via new technology.

 Janet Burkhardt, Assistant Vice Chancellor, University of Denver